johnmichaloski/QIF/MsvcQifFairReporting/Readme.md

 Project Management
 ------------------
-There are two major setup requirements: 1) additional include directories and 2) link library files.
+There are three major setup requirements: 1) additional include directories and 2) link library files,
+3)

 1) In the MsvcQifFairReporting project, the Microsoft Visual C/C++ Command  Line option has